sairailyas113/dsa-student-record-system/README.md

 - Frontend User Interface
 - Google Colab

-## Demo
-📸 Screenshots / 🎥 Demo video of the project working
-(Add screenshots or video link here)

 ## Supervision
 "This project was developed for the Data Structures and Algorithms (DSA) course